-1. A sound knowledge of the structures and techniques used in various forms of literature and film
+1. Recognise the structures and techniques used in various forms of literature and film

-2. A sound knowledge of the terminology used in the analysis of literature and film, and the ways in which to use it
+2. Demonstrate sound knowledge of the terminology used in the analysis of literature and film, and ways it can be used

-3. Some understanding of the variety of critical approaches that may be employed in the study of literature and film
+3. Identify and understand a variety of critical approaches that may be employed in the study of literature and film

-4. The ability to develop independent responses to a variety of imaginative texts
+4. Develop independent responses to a variety of imaginative texts

-6. The skills necessary to think critically and respond appropriately in oral and written form to a variety of fictional texts
+6. Select and employ the skills necessary to think critically and respond appropriately in oral and written form to a variety of fictional texts